Outis09/8-Week-SQL-Challenge/Case Study #5 - Data Mart/A.Data Cleansing.md

   INTO clean_weekly_sales --new table
   FROM weekly_sales;
 ```
 I numbered some of the statements to indicate which of the requirements I was tackling.
-The results contained more than 17000 rows so I just displayed the first 20 columns here.
+The results contained more than 17000 rows so I just displayed the first 20 rows here.

 **Results:**